Lawrence E. Cunningham

-Lawrence E. Cunningham (March 1, 1852 – 1924) was a member of the Wisconsin State Senate.
+Lawrence E. Cunningham (March 1, 1852 – July 4, 1924) was a member of the Wisconsin State Senate.

+Biography

 Born in Beloit, Wisconsin, Cunningham was elected to the Senate from the 22nd District in 1912 and reelected in 1916, serving until January 1921.
 Additionally, he served four terms as Mayor of Beloit.
 Cunningham was a Republican.

+Cunningham died at his home in Beloit on July 4, 1924, and was buried at Calvary Cemetery.